suinkangme/CV-Image-Classification-Tasks/README.md

   <p> To run the pre-trained models on the provided sample test datasets, follow the instructions below for each notebook: </p>
   <ul>
     <li>
       For Task 1, open the notebook titled "task1_training_testing.ipynb", follow instructions on the following code cells.
-The instructions in the actual code might differ.
+The instructions in the actual notebook might differ.
 If that is the case, follow the instructions in the actual notebook.
       <ul>
         <li>Beside the sample dataset submitted in .zip file, it is already available via <code>gdown</code>, so you do not have to upload anything on your end.</li>
         <li>Pretrained model from Task 1 <strong><em>resnet18_model_98.pth</em></strong> is available via gdown in <code>3.Testing</code> block, like image below.</li>